LincaMarius/ISAP-1_Instruction_Set/README.md

 Operation:  A ← A – [n] \
 Example: SUB 5h

-Subtracts the numeric value at address [n] from the numeric value stored in the Acumulator and stores the result in the Accumulator.
+Subtracts the numeric value at Address [n] from the numeric value stored in the Acumulator and stores the result in the Accumulator.

 The timing diagram for the SUB instruction implemented on SAP-1 Computer is as follows: